lsst-sqre/phalanx/docs/admin/bootstrapping.rst

 If you are using the Let's Encrypt approach to obtain TLS certificates, you must give the Squareone ingress with an appropriate TLS configuration.

-Because all service ingresses share the same external hostname, the way the ingress configuration is structured is somewhat unusual.
+Because all application ingresses share the same external hostname, the way the ingress configuration is structured is somewhat unusual.
-Nearly all of the services create an ingress without adding TLS configuration.
+Nearly all application create an ingress without adding TLS configuration.
 Instead, they all use the same hostname, without a TLS stanza.
 The Squareone ingress is the one designated ingress with a TLS configuration to request creation of certificates.
 Because each ingress uses the same hostname, the NGINX ingress will merge all of those ingresses into one virtual host and will set up TLS if TLS is defined on any of them.

 Were TLS defined on more than one ingress, only one of those TLS configurations would be used, but which one is chosen is somewhat random.
-Therefore, we designate a single service to hold the configuration to avoid any confusion from unused configurations.
+Therefore, we designate a single application to hold the configuration to avoid any confusion from unused configurations.

-This means adding something like the following to ``values-<environment>.yaml`` in `/applications/squareone <https://github.com/lsst-sqre/phalanx/tree/master/services/squareone>`__:
+This means adding something like the following to ``values-<environment>.yaml`` in `/services/squareone <https://github.com/lsst-sqre/phalanx/tree/master/services/squareone>`__:

 .. code-block:: yaml